 What is Air Pollution?

-Air pollution refers to the contamination of the air due to unwanted levels of substances that degrade its quality.
-These pollutants can be chemical or biological in nature.
+Air pollution refers to the air’s contamination due to unwanted substances that degrade its quality.
+These pollutants can be chemical or biological.

 The natural sources of air pollution can be forest fires or volcanic eruptions.
 At the same time, man-made causes consist of industrial, ignitable, and locomotive gases.
-Some of these gases are sulfur dioxide, carbon dioxide, and nitrogen oxides.
+These gases include sulfur dioxide, carbon dioxide, and nitrogen oxides.

-Most man-made emissions are greenhouse gases and carbon dioxide, which increase the earth’s temperature.
+Most man-made emissions are greenhouse gases and carbon dioxide, increasing Earth’s temperature.
 Eventually, the rising level of air pollution leads to global warming.

 Broadly, there are two kinds of air pollutants: